bcrowell/bcrowell.github.io/when_early_christianity/index.md

 Probably the easiest of the "W's" is the whos.

-The Gospel of Mark is likely the first written biographical material about Jesus, but and it begins not with a description of Jesus but of John the Baptist.
+The Gospel of Mark is likely the first written biographical material about Jesus, but it begins not with a description of Jesus but of John the Baptist.
 John was a great celebrity of his time and place.
 He merits a long passage in [Josephus](https://en.wikipedia.org/wiki/Josephus)
 -- much longer than the brief mention of Jesus.[^josephus_on_jesus] A pagan writer like Epictetus, writing as late as